 D1.
-Strengthening and stabilizing the currency by backing it with real wealth, gold and silver, to end the generalized inflation, which has crippled households, industry and agriculture, once and for all.
+Strengthening and stabilizing the currency by backing it with real wealth, gold and silver, to end the generalized inflation, which

 D2.
 Ending the "business" of private interest-based banking and the founding of institutions under the Bayt Al-Maal, i.e. its branches, which will provide interest free loans, so as to fuel a vibrant economy, steered by creative and supportive financing of the agricultural and industrial sectors.